Kong/terraform-provider-konnect/docs/resources/gateway_plugin_redirect.md

 Optional:

-- `keep_incoming_path` (Boolean) Use the incoming request's path and query string in the redirect URL
+- `keep_incoming_path` (Boolean) Use the incoming request's path and query string in the redirect URL.
+Default: false
 - `location` (String) The URL to redirect to
 - `status_code` (Number) The response code to send.
 Must be an integer between 100 and 599.
+Default: 301

 <a id="nestedatt--consumer"></a>